By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 a category with a set amount of modular credits needed to be fulfilled in order to graduate.
 By

-, as well as the total modular credits needed to fulfill the Course
+the Requirement, as well as the total modular credits needed to fulfill the Course.

 3.3.1.
 Implementation